Documents to help you prepare to migrate your Atlassian Server products.

 Edit the CSV (in Excel, for example).

 Leave only issue key, issue summary and all the missing fields that you want to top up.
-For example: cascading select list, version picker
+For example, version picker.

 Include any other custom fields that are used on issue screens based on data from logs (optional).

 Run the CSV import in your Cloud site and select the project previously migrated with the Jira Cloud Migration Assistant.